cs-ed/edtech-plan-JustinPhillips32/README.md

 ### Application

   As this lesson plan is meant for a twice-per-week enrichment class, there won't be any homework of any kind.
 All lessons would take place in-person.
 This class would focus on the importance of password security, the importance of inclusivity in regards to internet access, the difference between hardware and software and what they do, and scratch assignments to introduce students to the thought process behind coding.
-I would want to introduce the students to some really basic coding problets using a real coding program at the end of the 6-week period.
+At the end of the six-week period, I would introduce students to basic Python coding using their default editor, IDLE.
 The purpose of this class would be to provide a basic understanding of computer science topics and give students an idea of what computer science and coding classes would be like in high school and beyond.
 (Teaching Standard for my reference)
 (6-8.NI.6)- Encryption/Password Security.
 Lecture using Macbook and airplay to discuss modern internet security (passwords, encryption, 2FA, click all images that include a stoplight, etc) and its importance.
 Use historical examples of secret codes.
 Pair students up and challenge them to create their own encypted messages.
 The challenge would be to use any means necessary to send a message to their partner via e-mail that only the partner can decode.
 Coded message would be sent to all class members to see if they can "crack the code".
 Students would only need their Chromebook and access to school email.